ericcf/realworldangular2/manuscript/chapter1.md

 Classes were added to the ES2015 specification as syntactic sugar over prototypal inheritance.
 They do not work the same way as classes in many other popular object oriented languages.

+### transpilation

+Because it is inefficient to interpret TS directly in the browser, we will use the TS compiler.
+By default, [the compiler outputs ES3 compatible JS](https://github.com/Microsoft/TypeScript/wiki/Compiler-Options).
+However, this does not mean that the compiled A2 app will run on ES3 compatible browsers (e.g. IE8/9).